 The mission of the California Breast Cancer Research Program

-is to eliminate breast cancer by leading innovation in research,
+is to prevent and eliminate breast cancer by leading innovation in research,

 communication, and collaboration in the California scientific and lay communities.

 California Breast Cancer Research Program Awards Over $5 Million in 2013

 In 2013, the California Breast Cancer Research Program granted over $5 million in research awards that will advance our knowledge about the prevention, detection, treatment and community impact of breast cancer.
 These awards included grants supported entirely or in part by Californians who contributed to the California Breast Cancer Research Fund on their income tax form.
 The projects they supported include:

 - Intranasal Drug Delivery for Brain Metastatic Breast Cancer